 GDP Certification to Quality Oversight beyond the Audit

 - Follow-up of corrective/ preventive actions (CAPA)

 - Development of Key Quality Performance Indicators (KQPI)

 - CAPA efficiency evaluation in the follow-up audit

 The Psychology of Audits

 - Auditing and qualifying service providers: a look behind the scenes - what can go wrong

 - Deviation management

-- The challenge of appropriate communication
+- The challenge of appropriate communication in an audit

 Before being audited: Conducting a GAP Analysis